All the Light Above It Too: Release

-The album was originally planned to be released in June 2017 along with the start of his tour, but was delayed when his friend Kelly Slater called Johnson to go surfing in the Marshall Islands.
-This nearly caused Johnson to cancel his album fully.
-The album was eventually released on September 8, 2017.
-Johnson extended his tour dates in the US, and South America and set up a pre-order for his new album on his website, with pre-orders for the vinyl or CD versions of the album available.
+Johnson originally planned to release the album in June 2017, along with the start of the tour, but in the event, it was delayed when Johnson's friend Kelly Slater invited him surfing in the Marshall Islands.
+This nearly caused Johnson to cancel the album release entirely.
+It was eventually released on September 8, 2017.
+Johnson extended his US and South America tour dates, and set up pre-ordering for his new album on his website, with pre-orders for the vinyl or CD versions of the album available.
 He also set up a Digital & Lithograph bundle, in which the first 500 will be signed.
 In Australia, anyone who pre-orders a CD copy of the album automatically gets an entry to win a signed Epiphone Pro-1 Ultra Acoustic/ Electric Guitar.
 Anyone that purchased a ticket to his All the Light Above It Too Tour received a code that enabled them to receive a free physical copy of the album.
 "Outside Online" is doing a pre-order of the album that features one extra song called "Single-Use Plastic," which he has performed before in lunch cafeteria's, and at plastic free benefits.
 The album was released with a 22-page built in booklet, and dedicated to Ben Beverly.
 The paper used for the cd is 100% recycled paper, and a portion of the proceeds go to One Percent for the Planet.
 Johnson says that he does not care if his album didn't make it to number 1 on the Billboard 200, but would be happy if it did.
 If the album did debut at no. 1, it would be his fifth consecutive album to and he would tie for third place for Most consecutive albums to debut at number-one, along with U2, Madonna, and Disturbed.